Kontsevich spaces of rational curves on Fano hypersurfaces: Proof of Main Result

 We now check the three conditions.
 We start with condition 1.
 Because $c \geq e(n-d+1)-2$, $a \leq 2n-1 - (e(n-d+1) -2) = 2n-e(n-d+1)+1$.
 By hypothesis $\dim \psi(\NN_e) - \dim S_{e-1} \geq 2n-e(n-d+1)+2 > a$, so it follows that $\psi(\FF) = \psi(\NN_e) \cap H$ is disjoint from $S_{e-1}$.

 For condition 2, we see from generality of $\FF$ and definition of $\NN_e$ that for a general $(p,X) \in \phi(\FF)$, every $C$ with $(p,f,C,X) \in \FF$, will be irreducible.
 Additionally, every hypersurface in $\psi(\FF)$ is $(e-1)$-level by condition 1.
-From an argument similar to the proof of Corollary \ref{closedUneven} it follows that every $C$ with $(p,f,C,X) \in \FF$ will be irreducible.
-To see this, suppose some of the $C$ were reducible.
-Then they would have to be reducible over a codimension 1 subset of $\FF$, which contradicts the general fiber of $\phi$ having only $(p,f,C,X)$ with irreducible $C$.
+Since the general fiber of $\phi|_{\FF}$ contains no irreducibles by construction, it follows from Corollary \ref{closedUneven} it follows that every $C$ with $(p,f,C,X) \in \FF$ will be irreducible.